 'Play and the Playwork Principles will be the focus in all of First 4 Kids clubs.
 Staff will be trained to develop appropriate activities in partnership with children.
 This will be informed by best practice and current playwork theories.
-Children will be encouraged to stretch them-selves, participate in challenging activities with an element of supported and managed risk'.
+Children will be encouraged to stretch themselves, participate in challenging activities with an element of supported and managed risk.'

-We carried out an unannounced inspection of First 4 Kids SCIO Stenhousemuir.
-We undertook an onsite visit on Tuesday 15 June 2021 and continued the inspection using virtual methodology.
+We carried out an unannounced inspection of First 4 Kids SCIO St. Francis.
+We visited the site on Tuesday 22 June 2021 and continued the inspection using virtual methodology.
 We provided feedback to the Manager on 25 August 2021.
 As part of the inspection process, we undertook the following:

-- Observed children as they arrived at the service after school. - Observed snack time and children having fun in the service indoors and outdoors. - Spoke with children attending the service. - Observed a parent collecting their children. - Video and telephone call contact with the manager and staff. - Email contact with parents. - Teams call with a family member. - Review of written evidence such as personal plans, policies, procedures and risk assessments. - Review of communication evidence for families including emails and social media posts. - Visited the holiday club that children from First 4 Kids SCIO Stenhousemuir could attend.
+- Observed children as they arrived at the service after school. - Observed snack time and children having fun in the service outdoors and indoors. - Spoke with children attending the service. - Observed a parents collecting their children. - Video and telephone call contact with the manager and staff. - Email contact with parents and staff. - Review of written evidence such as personal plans, policies, procedures and risk assessments. - Review of communication evidence for families including emails and social media posts. - Visited the holiday club that children from First 4 Kids SCIO St. Francis could attend.